Slow Cooker Turkey Breast Recipe

 A turkey breast on a Christmas plate with slices of oranges and lemons.

-Once the turkey is done cooking, spoon a little of the liquid and melted butter over the turkey breast and then place it in the oven under the broiler for 5-10 minutes to get a crispy skin on top.
+Once the turkey is done cooking, spoon a little of the liquid and melted butter over the turkey breast, and then place the crock (not the entire Crock Pot) in the oven under the broiler for 5-10 minutes to get a crispy skin on top.

 Turkey breast sliced on top of a Christmas plate.